Offer young people the chance to access a decent and sustainable job

 Electrical engineering graduate in Lebanon

-A TRADE AT YOUR FINGERTIPS TO ENSURE YOUR FUTURE AND THE FUTURE OF YOUR COUNTRY
+A TRADE AND A JOB AT YOUR FINGERTIPS TO ENSURE YOUR FUTURE AND THE FUTURE OF YOUR COUNTRY

 22% of young people in the world are inactive: they are not in education, employment or training.